 Many people contact Forensic Centre when they are unsure whether a polygraph examination is appropriate.
-Some matters are highly suitable for professional review; others require consultation before any decision can be made; some should not proceed at all.
+Some matters may be appropriate for professional review; others require consultation before any decision can be made; some should not proceed at all.

 A forensic polygraph examination is not a general test of character, truthfulness, innocence or guilt.
-It is a structured psychophysiological procedure that may assist with carefully defined factual issues when the conditions for testing are appropriate.
-Those conditions matter.
-A case must be capable of being reduced to clear behavioural questions, participation must be voluntary, and medical, psychological, language, memory, safeguarding and coercion factors must be considered before any booking is confirmed.
+It is a structured psychophysiological procedure that records physiological responses while an examinee answers carefully formulated questions concerning a defined behavioural proposition.
+The analysis concerns those responses; it does not itself prove the underlying historical fact.
+A matter must be capable of being reduced to an appropriate behavioural proposition, participation must be voluntary, and participation, understanding, safeguarding and coercion factors must be considered before any examination is confirmed.

-This guide explains when a polygraph examination may be useful, when it may not be appropriate, and why the next step should usually be a professional pre-screening assessment rather than an immediate appointment.
+This guide explains when a polygraph examination may be worth discussing, when it may not be appropriate, and why the next step should usually be preliminary screening followed by a separate professional suitability review rather than an immediate appointment.

 The short answer

-A professionally administered polygraph examination may assist some investigations, but it is not suitable for every situation.
-The deciding factor is not the seriousness of the allegation, but whether the issue can be investigated using clear, specific behavioural questions under appropriate ethical and professional conditions.
+A professionally administered polygraph examination may provide additional information in some investigations, but it is not suitable for every situation.
+The deciding factor is not the seriousness of the allegation, but whether the issue can be framed as a clear, specific behavioural proposition under appropriate ethical and professional conditions.

 A polygraph may help when: